I see so many posts on social media and I hear so many conversations among parents about controlling their children.

 I want to have healthy relationships with my kids as they grow up.

-Linking up: Create with Joy, Kippi at Home, Little Cottage, Anita Ojeda, April Harris, Grammy’s Grid, Mostly Blogging, Welcome Heart, Mary Geisen, InstEncouragements, Purposeful Faith, Suburbia, Our Home, LouLou Girls, Our Three Peas, Grandma’s Ideas, Anchored Abode, Soaring with Him, Worth Beyond Rubies, Ridge Haven Homestead, Ducks in a Row, Girlish Whims, Fluster Buster, Ginger Snap Crafts, Katherine’s Corner, Penny’s Passion, Debbie Kitterman, Slices of Life, Imparting Grace, Life Beyond the Kitchen, CKK, Answer is Choco, Simply Sweet Home, Momfessionals, Lyli Dunbar, Embracing the Unexpected, OMHG, Fireman’s Wife, CWJ, Marilyn’s Treats,
+Linking up: Create with Joy, Kippi at Home, Little Cottage, Anita Ojeda, April Harris, Grammy’s Grid, Mostly Blogging, Welcome Heart, Mary Geisen, InstEncouragements, Purposeful Faith, Suburbia, Our Home, LouLou Girls, Our Three Peas, Grandma’s Ideas, Anchored Abode, Soaring with Him, Worth Beyond Rubies, Ridge Haven Homestead, Ducks in a Row, Girlish Whims, Fluster Buster, Ginger Snap Crafts, Katherine’s Corner, Penny’s Passion, Debbie Kitterman, Slices of Life, Imparting Grace, Life Beyond the Kitchen, CKK, Answer is Choco, Simply Sweet Home, Momfessionals, Lyli Dunbar, Embracing the Unexpected, OMHG, Fireman’s Wife, CWJ, Being a Wordsmith, Marilyn’s Treats,